Gharyan: History

 Gharyan was on the trade routes both south to Fezzan and over the Nafusa Mountains.
+The early settlement was in caves, i.e. below ground.

+From 1830 until 1855 Gharyan was in revolt against its Ottoman rulers.
 By 1884 the Ottomans had established a mayor and town council in Gharyan.

-It was considered the center of Libyan resistance against the Italian invasion in the early 20th century.
+Gharyan was considered a center of Tripolitanian resistance to the Italian invasion in the early 20th century.

+Fully occupied by Italy by 1925, Gharyan was developed above ground, with a post and telegraph office, a police station, a medical clinic, several schools and a hotel being built between 1925 and 1928.

+The Berber tribe Awlad Abu Say is centered around Gharyan and Mizda to the south.

 2011 Libyan Civil War

 In early 2011, the city became involved in the nationwide anti-Gaddafi uprising.
 Initially successful, on 2 March, government forces retook it.